User Experience and Interaction Design BS / Digital Media MS

 About the Program

-The program is a natural extension of our undergraduate program in User Experience & Interaction Design (UXID) and challenges students to push beyond what’s known and into what’s possible.
+The program is a natural extension of our undergraduate program in User Experience & Interaction Design (BS) and challenges students to push beyond what’s known and into what’s possible, through an MS in Digital Media.
 It combines research with applicable skills in 21st century media applications and offers a mix of academic coursework and project-related activities in advanced digital design, including 3D modeling, animation, interactivity, gaming and digital media history, theory and methods.

 Additional Information

-For more information about this program, please contact Troy Finamore twf23@drexel.edu.
+For more information about the BS UXID program, please contact Troy Finamore at twf23@drexel.edu.

 Admission Requirements